neefrehman/bdf-workshop-chaos-code/README.md

 ## Prerequisites

 1. A Text Editor installed.
-I would recommend [VSCode](https://code.visualstudio.com)
+I would recommend [VSCode](https://code.visualstudio.com).
+If you do use VSCode, you should be prompted to install a handful of extensions the first time you open this project (if you don't already have them).
+Please do so, as they will be helpful for working with this code.
 2. A node installation of `v16`.
 If you are using [nvm](https://github.com/nvm-sh/nvm), please run `nvm use` in this projects root, to automatically use a compatible version.

 ## Getting Started